odhran-kainos/blog/post/16 - Old Design Patterns in Scala.md

-Using an [example from Wikipedia](https://en.wikipedia.org/wiki/Chain-of-responsibility_pattern#Example), which models a chain of individuals in an organization who can approve a purchase (depending on price) you first define a bunch of `PurchasePower`
+Using an [example from Wikipedia](https://en.wikipedia.org/wiki/Chain-of-responsibility_pattern#Example), which models a chain of individuals in an organization who can approve a purchase (depending on price), you first define a bunch of `PurchasePower`
 classes:

 ```java